anakic/querystorm-docs/docs/Functions/Functions_via_SQL.md

 ### Extension functions

-QueryStorm supports building extension projects which can contain a set of user defined Excel functions that can be packaged together and published to other users.
+QueryStorm supports building extension projects which can contain a set of user-defined Excel functions that can be packaged together and published to other users.

 To define the function in a QueryStorm extension rather than in the workbook, create a new project in "Code explorer" and then add a new script from the context menu of the new project.